Erasmus+ International Mobility

 Monthly funding amount: 700 EUR / month

-Staff mobility for teaching and learning purposes (from winter semester 2023/2024)
+Staff mobility for teaching and learning purposes (restricted in the academic year 2023/2024)

 Mobility direction: Outgoing teaching staff in partner countries except region 13 and 14